 Note especially, however, that ABC sometimes brings improvements in reported margins and profitability.
 These outcomes follow when ABC reveals unnecessary or inflated costs, or when ABC shows where to adjust pricing models, workflow process, or the product mix.

 This article further defines, describes, and illustrates activity-based costing using example calculations to contrast ABC with traditional cost accounting.
 Examples appear in context with related terms from the fields of budgeting, cost accounting, and financial accounting.

-Business people are moved to adopt ABC by a desire to improve costing accuracy, mainly to get closer to the actual cost and true profitability of individual products and services.
-And, they also move to ABC to understand better the actual costs and return on investment from projects, programs, or other initiatives.
+The desire to improve costing accuracy moves businesspeople to adopt ABC, mainly to get closer to the true cost and true profitability of individual products and services.
+They move to activity-based costing for the same reasons to understand better the true costs and return on investment from projects, programs, or other initiatives.

-ABC pursues these objectives essentially by making direct costs out of many of the expenses that traditional cost accounting treats as indirect costs.
+ABC pursues these objectives primarily by making direct costs out of many of the expenses that traditional cost accounting treats as indirect costs.
 Examples below show how ABC does this.